Bloomington, IL

 Exercise Before Surgery

 When Dr. Noraian performs surgery, safety is fundamental to his treatment protocol.
-While exercise is important to your overall health, immediately before surgery it will excite your metabolism causing you to require more medication.
-Dr. Noraian understands your need to exercise and asks that at a minimum you refrain from exercising for at least one day before surgery and at least three days after surgery.
+While exercise is important to your overall health, exercising immediately before surgery will excite your metabolism causing you to require more medication.
+Dr. Noraian understands your need to exercise but asks that you refrain from exercise at least one day before surgery and at least three days after surgery.
 After this four day window, you may resume your exercise program slowly.
-Please be advised that while exercise may make your surgical procedure more difficult, it is great for healing.
-An energetic metabolism helps the healing reactions in the body.
-If you are not exercising regularly, it may not be appropriate to start a new exercise program around the time of your surgery.
+Even though exercise may make your surgical procedure more difficult to be speeding up your metabolism of medications, it is great for healing after the procedure.
+An energetic metabolism helps the healing reactions in the body proceed faster.
+If you are not exercising regularly, starting a new exercise program around the time of your surgery may not be the best idea.

 Medications Before Surgery

-If any pre-operative medications have been prescribed for you, please take them as directed or bring them with you to your appointment as directed.
+If Dr. Noraian or a medical professional prescribes any pre-operative medications, please take them as directed or bring them with you to your appointment as directed.
 If you require antibiotic premedication, please take it as directed prior to surgery.

 Make Sure Dr. Noraian Knows What Medications You Are Taking

-Please do not stop taking any of your medications without consulting with us first.
-If your medications have changed since your consultation appointment, we would appreciate knowing about these changes prior to surgery so that we may help you better prepare.
-For example, if you have been directed to start taking something as simple as a daily aspirin, Motrin or Advil, these common over-the-counter medications may affect how your body will control your bleeding.
-If we have a chance to know about these changes, we may still be able keep you on track for your surgical appointment.
-Being proactive about any medical changes will allow us time to get in touch with your physician, if necessary, so that Dr. Noraian may provide your dental care in a safe and timely manner.
+Please do not stop taking any of your medications without consulting Dr. Noraian, or your prescribing physician, first.
+If your medications change from the time of your consultation appointment to your surgical visit, Dr. Noraian will need to know about these changes prior to surgery so that he may help you better prepare.
+For example, if your doctor has directed you to start taking something as simple as daily aspirin, Motrin or Advil, these common over-the-counter medications may affect how your body will control your bleeding during surgery.
+If you inform Dr. Noraian about these changes, he still may be able to keep you on track for your procedure.
+If you are proactive about any medical changes, Dr. Noraian will have time to get in touch with your physician, if necessary, so that he may provide your dental care in a safe and timely manner.

 If You Take Blood Thinners